Environment news doesn’t have to be bad news – with the right facts and advice for action

 If you have a story then please contact us via the contact form and we’ll get in touch.

 I’m Jules, a marine biologist by training who’s worked in national broadcast media, digital media and advertising.
 I have a keen interest in marine issues and the way they are communicated.

 Every day my social media news feed is chock full of depressing stories about the oceans and wildlife, little of which I can do anything about.
 I’ve ended up just swiping past them all because I can’t take the endless parade of depressing headlines and images.

-I create Ocean Desk to build what I wanted to see:
+I created Ocean Desk to build more of what I wanted to see: